atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/trends.md

 Whenever you are presented with time series data, take note of the axes:

-### **X-axis:** could there be more data they aren’t showing?
+### **X-axis:** Could there be more data they aren’t showing?
 Why?

-Having seen the graph above we know there was a long period where time on page was low.
+Having seen the graph above we know there was a long period where Time on Page was low.
 If we cut off that previous data it no longer feels like a new phenomenon it seems like since it was first created it is trending up.
 The choice of cutoff point in this graph below removes that original context.

 ![avg time on page over 15 days](/assets/images/misrepresenting-data/trends/trends_6.png)